100 years on

 The success story of Hubert Burda Media owes its humble beginnings to a three-man printing works located in the town of Offenburg in the region of Baden and run by Franz Burda, printing and publishing the very first articles of the written press back in the era of Kaiser Wilhelm II.
 His son, Senator Franz Burda, then took on the baton, expanding the business with a great deal of entrepreneurial nous and publishing talent.
 His watchwords were diligence, optimism, the courage to take risks and trust in intuition.
 Combined, of course, with just the right dose of luck for good measure.

-In parallel, Aenne Burda, the senator’s wife, once described by Lothar Späth as “Germany’s secret fashion queen”, built up the world’s largest fashion publishing house, riding on the success of the publication BURDA MODEN.
-Today, this fashion classic is published in 28 languages in 90 different countries across the globe.
+In parallel, Aenne Burda, the senator’s wife, once described by Lothar Späth as “Germany’s secret fashion queen”, built up the world’s largest fashion publishing house, riding on the success of the publication Burda Moden.
+Today, the fashion classic Burda Style is published in 17 languages in 99 different countries across the globe.